pyjanitor-devs/pyjanitor/CONTRIBUTING.rst

 2. *examples*: Examples play an important role in ensuring user-friendliness of the API.
-For ``pyjanitor``, ideal examples should demonstrate both functional and method training usages.
+For ``pyjanitor``, ideal examples should demonstrate both the functional and the method chaining usages of the function.

-A usage example should start with a short text description and followed by a code block (marked by the `.. code-block:: python` reST directive).
+Each usage example should consist of a short text description and a code block (marked by the `.. code-block:: python` `reST directive <http://docutils.sourceforge.net/docs/ref/rst/directives.html#code>`_).
-Again, a **blank line** must be present to separate each of the element from one another.
+The text description, the `.. code-block:: python` directive, and the content of the code block must be separated by **blank lines** from one another
+(see :ref:`docstring_guidelines`).

 .. code-block:: python